alvarobartt/ml-monitoring-with-wandb/README.md

 class, and a total of 20,935 training images and 990 test images in JPG format.

-The modified version of the dataset, which is the one that has been used along this project, contains just the top-10 classes, and the data is balanced to have 1000 samples per class.
-This results in a total of 10000 RGB images in JPG format, that will be split in train/validation/test as 65/15/20.
-The images are then rescaled to 32x32 pixels, some of them rotated horizontally, and then normalized (mean [0.485, 0.456, 0.406], std [0.229, 0.224, 0.225]).
+The modified version of the dataset, which is the one that has been used along this project, contains just the top-10 classes, and the data is balanced to have 1,000 samples per class.
+This results in a total of 10,000 RGB images in JPG format, that will be split in train/validation/test as 65/15/20.
+The images are then rescaled to 32x32 pixels, some of them rotated horizontally randomlly, and then normalized.

+![dataset-overview](images/dataset-overview.jpg)

 Find all the information about the dataset in [dataset/README.md](https://github.com/alvarobartt/ml-monitoring-with-wandb/tree/master/dataset).

-![dataset-overview](images/dataset-overview.jpg)

-__Note__.
+:pushpin: __Note__.
 If you want to use a similar dataset, I put together a MNIST-like The Simpsons dataset based on this one, that you can find at [alvarobartt/simpsons-mnist](https://github.com/alvarobartt/simpsons-mnist).

 ---